Find Cheap Auto Insurance Quotes in Philadelphia

 A minimum-coverage policy protects you against the cost of damage you cause to others, but it doesn't protect the cost of damage to your own vehicle.
 If you drive into a tree, for example, the price of the damage will not be covered under a minimum policy.

 If you're looking for more financial protection against potential liability costs, you may want to increase the limits above a minimum-coverage policy.
 If you want to protect against the costs of damage to your own car, you should consider a full-coverage policy.

-Most affordable full-coverage policy?
-State Farm
+Most affordable full-coverage policy: State Farm

-State Farm had the cheapest full-coverage insurance policy at a rate of $2,658.
-Erie, the second-cheapest company, is $270 more expensive than State Farm.
 Eligible drivers should contact USAA, which has the cheapest coverage overall, at nearly half the rate of State Farm.